stormasm/spanish/grammar/object-pronouns.md

 - se la vendió, she sold it to him/her
 ---

-- se la di, I gave it (the apple) to him
+- se lo di, I gave it to him
+- se lo di a ella, I gave it to her
 - nos la prestó, she sent it to us
 - me los compraron, they bought them for me